bouncingleaf/leaf-todo/README.md

-# Leaf's To Do List App
+# Jessica Roy's To Do List App

 ## Steps I took to create this

 1. I cloned the repo provided for the exercise, removed .git to detach it from the MassMutual repo, renamed the folder, re-initialized git to connect it to a repo of my own.

-2. I installed react into a separate scratch space by doing `npx create-react-app` and then removing all the files in src as described here: https://reactjs.org/tutorial/tutorial.html#setup-option-2-local-development-environment
+2. I installed ReactJS into a separate scratch space by doing `npx create-react-app` and then removing all the files in src as described here: https://reactjs.org/tutorial/tutorial.html#setup-option-2-local-development-environment

 3. I replaced those default files with the starter files that came with the project.